Our process

 4. General contractor (GC) selection

 There are many ways to find the right builder for your project.
-Often, we can recommend GCs we’ve worked with before.
-Because we’re familiar with them — and with your needs and expectations — we can easily and effectively bring them up to speed on the scope of the project and the selected design approach.
+We can recommend GCs we’ve worked with before.
+Because we’re familiar with them — and with your needs and expectations — we can bring them up to speed on the scope of the project and design approach.
+Regardless of how you choose a GC, you want one who has experience working with architects and has a demonstrated history of teamwork.
+Once a contractor is selected, we work with them to draft a project agreement.

 5. Design development (DD)

-First, we use building information modeling (BIM) software to construct a virtual, three-dimensional version of the proposed building.
-During this rigorous endeavor, we continually refine and improve the original concept.
+Once we have a Resolved Schematic Design, we begin turning its ideas into actual buildable architecture.
+In the DD phase, we use modeling software to create a virtual, three-dimensional version of the proposed building.
+We work on refining and improving the original concept.
 We nail down details about windows, building materials, roof pitch, stair railings and many, many other components of the project.

 6. Construction documents (CDs)